Bridesmaid etiquette is kicking off this beautiful morning! Make sure you subscribe for the latest posts, straight to your inbox.

 5. “What’s new with you?”

-Skip the wedding chatter at least once in awhile and find out what’s new in her life.
+Skip the wedding chatter at least once in a while and find out what’s new in her life.
 What’s happening.
 What’s good.
 What’s bad.
 What’s the funniest video she saw on YouTube this week.
-What picture made her laugh out loud.
 Be present in her life and don’t treat every conversation as an opportunity to babble about bridal stuff.

 6. “Here’s the itinerary for the week of the wedding.”

 As early as possible, provide an itinerary for the week of the wedding, including any events (a rehearsal dinner, rehearsal, getting ready, girls day at the salon, etc.) that you’d like her to participate in.

 Include times, locations, and specifics (“I’d like everyone to meet at the salon by 9am on the wedding day.
 Please call ahead and have your hair appointment made with Monika.”)
 This way, she can be sure that you’re all on the same page.
 It also helps her to know what is expected and gives her ample notice to make any necessary plans.